ply2022/NanoSeqWorkshop/_episodes/01-hpg.md

 ~~~
 {: .output}

 > The `sed` command is very powerful and has a wide range of complex arguments that can be used to completely reformat data.
-You can find more information about `sed` here: [sed manual](https://www.gnu.org/software/sed/manual/sed.html){: target="_blank"}
+You can find more information about `sed` here: [sed manual](https://www.gnu.org/software/sed/manual/sed.html)
 {: .tips}

 The `grep` command will find a string within `""` and return lines that match the string.